MicrosoftDocs/power-platform/power-virtual-agents/build-22/error-codes.md

 **Error messages:**

 - "No output was received from flow {FlowName} ({FlowId}), even though output was expected as per the bot definition."
 - "The output parameter with name {ItemKey} on flow {FlowName} ({FlowId}) is missing from the response data.
-Please refresh the flow, or ensure the flow returns this value."
+Refresh the flow, or ensure the flow returns this value."
 - "The output parameter with name {ItemKey} on flow {FlowName} ({FlowId}) is missing from the output schema.
-Please refresh the flow."
+Refresh the flow."

 **Resolution:** [Check the flow for errors](/power-automate/error-checker).